 Guest post by Hema Cherukooru

 Inflammatory bowel disease (IBD) is characterized by repetitive inflammation of the gastrointestinal tract.
-Crohn’s disease and Ulcerative colitis are chronic IBD that are emerging as a worldwide epidemic.
-It occurs after an abnormal immune response to normal stimulus such as food and inappropriate immune response to intestinal flora in genetically susceptible individuals.
-IBD occurs in 15 to 30 years for age.
-It is more prevalent in Europe and North America than in Africa or Asia.
+Crohn’s disease and ulcerative colitis are chronic IBD conditions that are emerging as worldwide epidemics.
+They occur after an abnormal immune response to normal stimuli such as food and an inappropriate immune response to intestinal flora in genetically susceptible individuals.
+IBD usually occurs in people aged 15 to 30 years old, and seems to be more prevalent in Europe and North America than in Africa or Asia.[1,2]

 The intestine acts as a barrier and prevents bacteria and antigen from entering the circulation.
 However, in the case of IBD the barrier function of the intestine is defective and leads to inflammation.
 Crohn’s disease and ulcerative colitis differ in their clinical and pathophysiology, but are defined as chronic IBD.
 Crohn’s disease can affect any part of the GI from mouth to anus and appears as patches of healthy tissue next to damaged parts.
 The mucosa has a cobblestone like appearance.
 Ulcerative colitis affects the large intestine and rectum and the damaged areas are continuous.